Dual Diagnosis Treatment Washington, NC

 Greenville Psychiatric Associates Winston E Lane Iii - 27.4 miles from Washington, NC

-Greenville Psychiatric Associates Winston E Lane Iii is a dual-diagnosis treatment center in Greenville, North Carolina that offers treatment services for mental health and substance use disorders that include depression as well as avoidant personality disorder.
+Greenville Psychiatric Associates Winston E Lane Iii is a dual diagnosis treatment center in Greenville, NC that provides treatment for substance abuse and mental health disorders that include dependent personality disorder as well as thought disorders.

 Address: 502 Red Banks Road, Suite A, Greenville, NC 27858 in Pitt County